dianabaicea/Tarea-2-BASH-Grupo-5/README.md

 ## 4 - Now is your turn

-It is given an example of the results generated in an analysis that could be helpful results_folder.
+You can practice this ChIP-seq analysis using the scripts and the samples provided in the [repository](https://github.com/dianabaicea/Tarea-2-BASH-Grupo-5).
+Also, it is given an example of the results generated in an analysis that could be helpful.
+In case you have any doubts about the process, please contact the [authors](#Authors:) of this project.
+<p align="right">(<a href="#readme-top">back to top</a>)</p>